Canadian Soccer League championship final: History

-In the initial years, the championship finals were dominated by Toronto Olympians, and Ottawa Wizards, who had financial support from corporations such as Coffee Time, and Oz Optics Ltd. While St. Catharines Wolves, and Toronto Croatia two well-established former Canadian National Soccer League (CNSL) clubs were the prominent challengers in the early years.
-The inaugural championship was contested between the 1997 CNSL champions St. Catharines and Toronto Olympians with the Wolves securing the title in a penalty shootout.
-St. Catharines would conclude their golden decade in 2001 with their second championship acquired against Toronto Supra.
+In the initial years, the championship finals were dominated by Toronto Olympians and Ottawa Wizards, who had financial support from corporations such as Coffee Time and Oz Optics Ltd. St. Catharines Wolves and Toronto Croatia, two well-established former Canadian National Soccer League (CNSL) clubs, were the prominent challengers in the early years.
+The inaugural championship was contested between the 1997 CNSL champions, St. Catharines, and Toronto Olympians, with the Wolves securing the title in a penalty shootout.
+St. Catharines would conclude their golden decade in 2001 with their second championship against the Toronto Supra.
 While the Olympians appeared in the first three CPSL Championship finals, but only managed one victory in 1999 against Toronto Croatia.
 The Croatians would avenge their defeat the following season after defeating the Olympians 2–0.

 In 2000, the championship received its first title sponsorship from Primus and witnessed the emergence of the Ottawa Wizards after the league's major expansion run in 2001.
 The heavily invested Wizards would dominate the next three seasons with an eventual championship in 2002.
 After a series of disputes with the CPSL board of directors, Ottawa withdrew from the playoff competition after securing an undefeated regular season in 2003.
-As a result, creating an opportunity for various clubs to contend for the championship with the Brampton Hitmen claiming the title.
-After the decline and departure of the Olympians, Wizards, and Wolves a shift occurred with Croatia and York Region Shooters (then as the Vaughan Shooters, later as Italia Shooters) achieving a powerhouse status as both champions and top contenders with the Serbian White Eagles as the prominent challengers.
-The reemergence of the White Eagles re-sparked the traditional rivalry between Croatia and Serbia, which caused the 2007 championship final to be divided into two matches to segregate the fans.
+As a result, this created an opportunity for various clubs to contend for the championship, with the Brampton Hitmen claiming the title.
+After the decline and departure of the Olympians, Wizards, and Wolves, a shift occurred with Croatia and York Region Shooters (then as the Vaughan Shooters, later as Italia Shooters) achieving a powerhouse status as both champions and top contenders, with the Serbian White Eagles as the prominent challengers.
+The re-emergence of the White Eagles re-sparked the traditional rivalry between Croatia and Serbia, which caused the 2007 championship final to be divided into two matches to segregate the fans.

-Toronto Croatia currently holds the record amount of six championships and holds the distinction of being the first club to successfully defend the title in two consecutive seasons from 2014 till 2015.
-As the league expanded beyond the Greater Toronto Area and Ontario border a television agreement was reached with Rogers TV, which granted the company naming rights to the championship.
+Toronto Croatia currently holds the record amount of six championships and holds the distinction of being the first club to successfully defend the title in two consecutive seasons from 2014 to 2015.
+As the league expanded beyond the Greater Toronto Area and the Ontario border, a television agreement was reached with Rogers TV, which granted the company naming rights to the championship.
 In 2010, Givova became the title sponsor for the league and championship.
-Meanwhile, another milestone was achieved by Trois-Rivières Attak the farm team to the Montreal Impact as it became the first Quebec club to capture the championship in 2009 after defeating Serbia in a 3-2 penalty shootout.
+Meanwhile, another milestone was achieved by Trois-Rivières Attak, the farm team of the Montreal Impact, as it became the first Quebec club to capture the championship in 2009 after defeating Serbia in a 3-2 penalty shootout.
 Other single champions have included the likes of the Oakville Blue Devils, Brantford Galaxy, and SC Waterloo Region.
-In 2014, York Region became the second club in the league's history to produce a perfect season followed by the Toronto Olympians since the 1999 season.
+In 2014, York Region became the second club in the league's history to produce a perfect season, following the Toronto Olympians since the 1999 season.